afDursun/saber-pake-c/README.md

 # Saber-PAKE-C
-SABER is the 3rd round lattice-based candidate algorithm in the standardization process initiated for NIST public-key cryptosystems.
-This repository is the PAKE version of Saber.
+SABER is the 3rd round lattice-based candidate algorithm in the standardization process initiated for NIST (National Institute of Standards and Technology) public-key cryptosystems.
+This repository is the PAKE (password authentication key exchange) version of Saber.

 ## Saber-PAKE's Performance Data
 <br/>